consler/CatPL/README.md

 # CatPL
-**Easy to use programming language, designed to make cross-platform graphical applications for Windows, Linux, Mac, BSD and Android.**
+**Easy to use programming language, designed to make cross-platform graphical applications for Windows, Linux, Mac, iOS and Android.**

 ### Alpha features:
 - [x] Basic arithmetics — +, -, *, /